mpaperno/LGKeys-TouchPortal-Plugin/README.md

 5. Restart the Logitech Gaming Software application (eg. from your Start menu), and _Touch Portal_ or just the plugin itself (agin from the TP Settings screen).

-For more integration options, especially if you already use Lua scripting in profiles, see the [LGS Script Integration Options](https://github.com/mpaperno/LGKeys-TouchPortal-Plugin/wiki/LGS-Script-Integration) wiki page.
+For more integration options, especially **if you already use Lua scripting in profiles**, see the [LGS Script Integration Options](https://github.com/mpaperno/LGKeys-TouchPortal-Plugin/wiki/LGS-Script-Integration) wiki page.